KHTS-FM

-KHTS-FM (93.3 MHz) is a contemporary hit radio station that is licensed to El Cajon, California, and serves the San Diego market.
-The station is owned by iHeartMedia, through licensee iHM Licenses, LLC, and is branded as "Channel 9-3-3".
-The station's studios are located in San Diego's Serra Mesa area, while the transmitter is located in Chollas View, which is east of Balboa Park and west of Emerald Hills, sharing facilities with KLSD.
-The station is available on HD Radio; the HD2 subchannel airs an LGBT-leaning dance hits format, carrying iHeart's Pride Radio network.
+KHTS-FM (93.3 MHz "Channel 9-3-3") is a Contemporary hit radio station licensed to El Cajon, California, serving the San Diego market.
+The station is owned by iHeartMedia, through licensee iHM Licenses, LLC.
+Its studios are located in San Diego's Serra Mesa area, while its transmitter is located in Chollas View, which is east of Balboa Park and west of Emerald Hills.
+KHTS-FM is available on HD Radio; its HD2 subchannel airs iHeart's Pride Radio network, a dance radio format for the LGBTQ community.

 History

 Early beginnings, KECR (1961–1995)

 The station signed on in 1961 as KUFM, later becoming KECR, then KECR-FM.
 For most of its existence prior to 1995, the station was owned by the religious Family Radio organization and aired its talk radio programming.
 Originally, the station maintained a localized board operator to air local news and weather, but when satellite technology became available, it became a repeater for KEAR in San Francisco.
 This religious format continued until 1995, when Jacor Communications purchased KECR-FM for $13.8 million.
 Family Radio now broadcasts in San Diego on KECR (910 AM).
 This acquisition marked Jacor's entry into San Diego.
 Shortly after the acquisition closed, the station acquired the KHTS callsign.